 In preparing for your trip to Bolivia, make sure to allow time for investigating the entrance requirements for citizens from your country, as some require tourist visas while others don’t.
 To obtain this information we recommend contacting the Bolivian Embassy or Consulate nearest you.
 If you discover that you will need a tourist visa, you’ll want to inquire about what the current requirements are and whether you’ll need to obtain your visa before departing from your country or if it can be done upon arrival at the airport in Bolivia as is often the case.
 For citizens of countries that do not require a tourist visa, it’s recommended that you ask about any other possible entrance requirements that might exist.
 Be sure to let us know if you need any assistance in this area, we’d be happy to lend a hand.
 Lastly, you might additionally need a letter of invitation or a hotel reservation letter, if that's the case let us know and we’ll send you what you need so you can print it off and bring with you.

 All of our multi-day tours with 3 or more riding participants are accompanied by two guides, one leading on a motorcycle, the other following in the support truck.
 Tours with 1 or 2 riding participants are accompanied by one guide either leading on a motorcycle or in special prearranged situations, driving the support truck, depending on the unique circumstances of a particular tour and the participant/s.
-As most tours with 1 or 2 participants are not accompanied by the support truck, no auxiliary bike will be available and luggage is limited to the provided waterproof saddlebags and top box, as well as some additional space in the lead guides single-wheel adventure trailer.
+As most tours with 1 or 2 participants are not accompanied by the support truck, no auxiliary bike will be available and luggage is limited to the provided waterproof saddlebags and top box, tank bag and handlebar bag.
 On tours with 3 or more participants, the support truck which is typically never far behind the group and is responsible for transporting the participants gear and the necessary tools and parts for doing roadside maintenance.
 We pride ourselves on seeing to it that our participants have a good time on their tour, part of that means making sure that our bikes are in top mechanical shape so that our participants have the best chance possible of starting and finishing their tour riding a motorcycle, after all that’s a big part of what they’re paying for.
 In an effort to value our participants time and money, the support truck also carries an auxiliary motorcycle in the event that it's not feasible to repair a bike on tour.
 Our feeling is that our participants are coming from afar to experience Bolivia via one of the best ways possible, that being by motorcycle, so we want to do everything in our power to make that a reality.
 Likewise, if during a tour a participant wants or needs a little time off the bike, they can let us know and we’ll load their bike up on the support truck and they can ride along in the truck until they tell us that they're ready to ride again.